seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 That are without him, as place, riches, favour,
 Prizes of accident as oft as merit:
 Which when they fall, as being slippery standers,
-The love that lean’d on them as slippery too,
+The love that lean'd on them as slippery too,
 Do one pluck down another and together
 Die in the fall.
-But ’tis not so with me:
+But 'tis not so with me:
 Fortune and I are friends: I do enjoy
 At ample point all that I did possess,
-Save these men’s looks; who do, methinks, find out
+Save these men's looks; who do, methinks, find out
 Something not worth in me such rich beholding
 As they have often given.
 Here is Ulysses;
-I’ll interrupt his reading.
+I'll interrupt his reading.
 How now Ulysses!

 **ULYSSES**
-Now, great Thetis’ son!
+Now, great Thetis' son!

 **ACHILLES**
 What are you reading?

 **ULYSSES**
 A strange fellow here
-Writes me: ‘That man, how dearly ever parted,
+Writes me: 'That man, how dearly ever parted,
 How much in having, or without or in,
 Cannot make boast to have that which he hath,
 Nor feels not what he owes, but by reflection;
 As when his virtues shining upon others
 Heat them and they retort that heat again
-To the first giver.’
+To the first giver.'

 **ACHILLES**
 This is not strange, Ulysses.
 The beauty that is borne here in the face
 The bearer knows not, but commends itself
-To others’ eyes; nor doth the eye itself,
+To others' eyes; nor doth the eye itself,
 That most pure spirit of sense, behold itself,
 Not going from itself; but eye to eye opposed
-Salutes each other with each other’s form;
+Salutes each other with each other's form;
 For speculation turns not to itself,
-Till it hath travell’d and is mirror’d there
+Till it hath travell'd and is mirror'd there
 Where it may see itself.
 This is not strange at all.

 **ULYSSES**
-I do not strain at the position,–
+I do not strain at the position,--
-It is familiar,–but at the author’s drift;
+It is familiar,--but at the author's drift;
 Who, in his circumstance, expressly proves
 That no man is the lord of any thing,
 Though in and of him there be much consisting,
 Till he communicate his parts to others:
 Nor doth he of himself know them for aught
-Till he behold them form’d in the applause
+Till he behold them form'd in the applause
-Where they’re extended; who, like an arch,
+Where they're extended; who, like an arch,
 reverberates
 The voice again, or, like a gate of steel
 Fronting the sun, receives and renders back